MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/3-show-the-details/readme.md

             listElement.innerHTML = location.properties.name;
             // Store the location ID on the list item for easy access listElement.dataset.locationId = location.id;

-            // In Step 3, clicking a search result now shows the details panel and manages map/UI state.
-            // Add click event listener to show details in the same container listElement.addEventListener('click', () => showDetailsInSearchContainer(location));
+            // Add a click event listener to each list item listElement.addEventListener('click', function () {
+                // Call the handleLocationClick function when a location in the search results is clicked. handleLocationClick(location);
+            });

             searchResultsElement.appendChild(listElement);
         });